-The principal accounting policies applied in the preparation of these financial report are set out below.
-These policies have been consistently applied to all years presented, unless otherwise stated in the following notes.
+The principal accounting policies applied in the preparation of these financial reports are set out below.

 On the face of the Statement of Financial Position all assets and liabilities are presented in decreasing order of liquidity and not distinguished between current and non-current.
 All of the Fund's assets and liabilities are held for the purpose of being traded or are expected to be realised within 12 months.